richardwsong/physio-bold-aging/README.md

 Each directory contains contains the cross correlation analysis performed on the specified tissue type.
 For example:
 - `gray_matter.png` - HR-BOLD and CO2-BOLD cross correlation analysis done on BOLD signal averagd over gray matter, which significant regions shaded.

+### Whole Brain Cross-Correlation Analysis

+The whole brain cross-correlation analysis results are stored in the `results/hrver/cross_corr_whole_brain_young_old` directory.
+The structure of this directory is as follows:

+└── `cross_corr_whole_brain_young_old/`
+    ├── `temp/` - Temporary files generated during the analysis, including intermediate results.
+    ├── `hr_young-gt-old_tstat_4d.nii.gz` - Statistical map showing the t-statistics for HR correlations between young and old participants.
+    ├── `co2_young-gt-old_tstat_4d.nii.gz` - Statistical map showing the t-statistics for CO2 correlations between young and old participants.
+    ├── `design.mat` - Design matrix used for the FSL randomise analysis.
+    ├── `design.con` - Contrast matrix used for the FSL randomise analysis.
+    ├── `hr_young-gt-old_corrp_4d.nii.gz` - TFCE-corrected p-values for HR correlations (young > old).
+    ├── `co2_young-gt-old_corrp_4d.nii.gz` - TFCE-corrected p-values for CO2 correlations (young > old).
+    ├── `hr_old-gt-young_corrp_4d.nii.gz` - TFCE-corrected p-values for HR correlations (old > young).
+    └── `co2_old-gt-young_corrp_4d.nii.gz` - TFCE-corrected p-values for CO2 correlations (old > young).

+Each statistical map is saved in NIfTI format and can be visualized using neuroimaging software such as AFNI.

 ## Logs